ranaabarghout/ranaabarghout.github.io/_projects/1_project.md

 ---
 layout: page
-title: KinMod: Metabolism Regulation Database
+title: "KinMod: Metabolism Regulation Database"
-description: KinMod is a tool that can be used for investigating large-scale metabolism and the regulatory mechanisms involved.
+description: "KinMod is a tool that can be used for investigating large-scale metabolism and the regulatory mechanisms involved."
-img: assets/img/kinmod_overview.jpg  # Replace with a suitable image path for KinMod if available
+img: "assets/img/kinmod_overview.jpg"  # Replace with the actual path to the image if available
 importance: 1
 category: work
 related_publications: true